jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 [^darkforest]:
     To see MEV in [action](https://www.theancientbabylonians.com/a-primer-to-flashbots-and-mevs-the-dark-forest-of-ethereum/), you can create a smart contract, fund it with ETH and then have a public call that gives you back the ether. ***Someone*** will inject a tx before yours with a higher gas fee so it gets picked ahead of your tx.
 By the time your tx tries to get the ETH, the contract will already be empty.
 This ***someone*** can be a miner, in which case, they don’t even need to pay high gas fees.
 What’s protecting you from being censored is that the miner can’t be certain that they will be the first ones to create a block.
 But if all the miners can get more money from front-running you, then your tx will be delayed and it becomes a form of soft-censorship.

-[^flashbot]: in the meantime, 3rd parties like flashbots are helping to democratize MEV
 [^pbsworkflow]:
     The workflow with PBS may look like as follows:
     1. Proposers can receive TXs from users, put them in the mempool and give Builders the list of transactions to build blocks out of.